Consensys/tessera/README.md

 ## How It Works

-### Quorum - Tessera Privacy Transaction Flow
+### Quorum - Tessera Data Privacy Flow Diagram

 <img src='https://github.com/QuorumEngineering/tessera/blob/master/Tessera%20Privacy%20Flow.jpeg'/>

-Each Constellation node hosts some number of key pairs, and advertises a publicly accessible FQDN/port for other hosts to connect to.
+Each Tessera node hosts a number of key pairs and public keys are advertised over public API

-Nodes can be started with a reference to existing nodes on the network (with the `othernodes` configuration variable,) or without, in which case some other node must later be pointed to this node to achieve synchronization.
+Nodes can be started with just one other node information to achieve network synchronization.

-When a node starts up, it will reach out to each node in `othernodes`, and learn about the public keys they host, as well as other nodes in the network.
-In short order, the node's public key directory will be the same as that of all other nodes, and you can start addressing messages to any of the known public keys.
+When a node starts up, it will reach out to every other node to share/receieve the public keys hosted.
+The heartbeat is restablished every two minutes.
+Each node will maintain the same public key registry after synchronization and can start sending messages ot any known public key.

+When Quorum node starts up it connects to its local Tessera node using the /upcheck API.

+When Quorum sends transaction to its local node using /send API,

+    1. The local node first validates the sending's public key.

+    2. The local node checks its private key and once validated begins to encrypts the payload by

+       - Generating a symmetric key and random nonce
+       - Generate a recipient nonce

+validates the sender's public key.

+Once

 This is what happens when you use the `send` function of the Private API to send the bytestring `foo` to the public key